Bachelor's Degree in Sociology

 In sociology, we study the social worlds in which we live.
-The sociology major is designed to provide you with a broad understanding of the discipline of sociology – the social scientific study of society and human behavior.
-You’ll also learn to apply sociological knowledge in practice.
+Purdue University Northwest’s sociology major is designed to provide you with a broad understanding of the discipline of sociology – the social scientific study of society and human behavior.

 Through research and publication, in-class teaching, and out-of-the-classroom experiences, our sociology faculty embody the best tradition of our discipline’s sociological analysis and community commitment.
 You’ll prepare for a variety of careers both in and outside of the social sciences.

 You’ll take a balance of general education courses, College of Humanities, Education, and Social Sciences core courses and sociology courses.
 You’ll discover how historical, economic and political issues shape our world – and how an understanding of them can help change it for the better.

 Begin your studies with the First-Year Experience in Behavioral Sciences, Introductory Sociology and the Social Problems course.

 - BHS 10300 – First-Year Experience In Behavioral Sciences

 - SOC 10000 – Introductory Sociology

 In year two, you’ll complete Introduction to Statistics in Sociology and at least one sociology elective course.